 My Summer Goals

 1. Go to the beach at least two times.
-I grew up near the beach on Long Island and strangely enough I haven’t been on the sand in the summer in a few years.
+I grew up near the beach on Long Island and strangely enough, I haven’t been on the sand in the summer in a few years.
+I must remember to take a beach chair with me the next time I go so I at least have a bit of protection from the sand!
+As much as I love the beach, there isn’t anything worse than being covered in a large amount of sand.

 I have exciting news to share with you — my first book is coming out in January 2015!
 It is called “Listful Thinking: Using Lists to be More Productive, Highly Successful and Less Stressed”!
 I can’t wait for you to read it.